awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 # The create new environment wizard<a name="environments-create-wizard"></a>

-In [Creating an Elastic Beanstalk environment](using-features.environments.md) we show how to open the **Create New Environment** wizard and quickly create an environment\.
+In [Creating an Elastic Beanstalk environment](using-features.environments.md) we show how to open the **Create new environment** wizard and quickly create an environment\.
 Choose **Create environment** to launch an environment with a default environment name, automatically generated domain, sample application code, and recommended settings\.

-This topic describes the **Create New Environment** wizard and all the ways you can use it to configure the environment you want to create\.
+This topic describes the **Create new environment** wizard and all the ways you can use it to configure the environment you want to create\.

-## Main page in the wizard<a name="environments-create-wizard-mainpage"></a>
+## Wizard main page<a name="environments-create-wizard-mainpage"></a>

 The **Create New Environment** wizard main page starts with naming information for the new environment\.
 Set the environment's name and subdomain, and create a description for your environment\.
 Be aware that these environment settings cannot change after the environment is created\.

 ![\[Main page in the create new environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-environment-names.png)
 + **Name** – Enter a name for the environment\.
-The form provides a default name\.
+The form provides a generated name\.
 + **Domain** – \(web server environments\) Enter a unique domain name for your environment\.
-The form populates the domain name with the environment's name\.
+The default name is the environment's name\.
 You can enter a different domain name\.
 Elastic Beanstalk uses this name to create a unique CNAME for the environment\.
 To check whether the domain name you want is available, choose **Check Availability**\.
 + **Description** – Enter a description for this environment\.

 ### Select a platform for the new environment<a name="environments-create-wizard-platform"></a>

 You can create a new environment from two types of platforms:
-+ Supported platforms
++ Managed platform
-+ Custom platforms
++ Custom platform

-**Supported Platform**
+**Managed platform**

-In most cases you will use an Elastic Beanstalk supported platform for your new environment\.
-When the new environment wizard starts, it selects the **Preconfigured platform** option by default, as shown in the following screenshot\.
+In most cases you use an Elastic Beanstalk managed platform for your new environment\.
+When the new environment wizard starts, it selects the **Managed platform** option by default, as shown in the following screenshot\.

-![\[Preconfigured platform option in the create new environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-defaultenvironment.png)
+![\[Managed platform option in the create new environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-defaultenvironment.png)

-Scroll through the list, select the supported platform to base your environment on, and then choose **Create environment**\.
+Select a platform, a platform branch within that platform, and a specific platfotrm version in the branch\.
+When you select a platform branch, the recommended version within the branch is selected by default\.
+In addition, you can select any platform version you've used before\.

+**Note**
+For a production environment, we recommend that you choose a platform version in a supported platform branch\.
+For details about platform branch states, see the *Platform Branch* definition in the [Elastic Beanstalk platforms glossary](platforms-glossary.md)\.

 **Custom platform**

 If an off\-the\-shelf platform doesn't meet your needs, you can create a new environment from a custom platform\.
-To specify a custom platform, choose the **Custom platform** option\.
+To specify a custom platform, choose the **Custom platform** option, and then select one of the available custom platforms\.
 If there are no custom platforms available, this option is dimmed\.

-![\[Custom platform option in the create new environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-customenvironment.png)

-Select one of the available custom platforms\.

-![\[Selecting a custom platform in the create new environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-selectcustomenvironment.png)

-After selecting the platform from which the new environment is created, you can also change the platform version\.
-Choose **Configure more options** and then **Change platform version**\.
-When the **Choose a platform version** page appears, select the version to use for your new environment, and then choose **Save**\.

-![\[Changing the platform version in the create new environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-selectnewversion.png)

 ### Provide application code<a name="environments-create-wizard-app-code"></a>